EmergingEclipse/EmergingEclipse/README.md

-### Hello There, Welcome Traveler, Make a fire 🔥 and stay a while 👋
+### Hello there, welcome traveler, make a fire 🔥 and stay a while 👋

 My name is Caleb Millard, I am a Software Developer based in British Columbia, Canada.
 I love making games and designing UI.
 I have worked on multiple mid size projects.
 My most recent published project is Project B, a 2-D plaform stratagy game.
 My expertise is in frontend UI/UX design and implementation as well as systems development.